rainbow-me/rainbow/src/analytics/README.md

 Events are managed as const objects in `@/analytics/event` to reduce the possibility of developer error and help us strictly type their payloads where we can.
 Event names should adhere to a naming convention as much as possible.
-Rougly:
+Roughly:

 ```bash
 <name_or_category>.<action>